ariellucientec/TC2016_201911_class/README.md

 # TC2016_201911_class

-This is the repo of TC2016 (Object Oriented Programming) from January_May 2019
+This is the TC2016 (Object Oriented Programming) repo.
+It´s from January_May 2019